 This Complete Guide To Gorilla Trekking tells us all about these endangered mountain gorillas In the whole world, you can only see the mountain gorillas ( Gorilla Berengei Berengei) in Uganda, Rwanda and Congo.
-In Rwanda, these primates can be seen in the Volcanoes National Park, Parc Nationale Des Volcans, As of 2018, there are 7 mountain gorilla groups habituated making it 56 gorilla permits for visitors to Rwanda available every single day.
+In Rwanda, these primates can be seen in the Volcanoes National Park, Parc Nationale Des Volcans, As of 2019, there are 8 mountain gorilla groups habituated making it 64 gorilla permits for visitors to Rwanda available every single day.
 8 people per group can trek these endangered apes.
 Susa group is the best to track with 41 gorillas!
 With a gorilla permit costing US $ 1500 per person per trek, part of your contribution goes to conserving these mountain gorillas.
 Here is a Complete Guide To Gorilla Trekking while on your safari.

 What To expect from Rwanda Gorillas

 Here are a few highlight and Complete Guide To Gorilla Trekking for your experience as you Visit Rwanda You have to wake up early morning, meaning that you must find accommodation closer to the park entrance.
 Your African gorilla guide will be briefing you at 7 am about safety precautions as well as the etiquette.
 There are over 80 gorilla tracking guides provided by the Rwanda Development Board, well trained and speak English and French.
 Together with other members of the group, you proceed to the forest and start the hike which may be tiring depending on your physical strength.
 Remember they are called mountain gorillas so an element of hiking is a must.
 The adventure takes anything from 30 minutes to a couple of hours.
 The English-speaking forest guides are amazingly good, and will lead you to the specific ‘habituated’ mountain gorilla group, which certainly will be acquitted to human presence.